-2.4.4 The significance of an impact has been determined according to the system illustrated in Table 3.
-Impact significance greater than or equal to moderate would require mitigation to be undertaken to ameliorate the impact significance to acceptable levels.
+The significance of an impact has been determined according to the matrix system illustrated in Table 3.
+Generally, an impact significance greater than or equal to Moderate would require mitigation to be undertaken to ameliorate the impact significance to acceptable levels.